Special Challenges for Abused Women of Faith

 If you’re too confused and overwhelmed to trust God, that’s okay.
 He’s got your back, He won’t let you go, and He’ll be there when you can trust Him again.

 Are you facing any of these challenges?
-Comment below or in our private Facebook community.
+Comment below or in our private Facebook community for women of faith.